raul23/pyebooktools/README.rst

 * `--log-format`_

-The `-h, --help`_ option can be applied specifically to each subcommand or to the  ``ebooktools`` script (when called without the subcommand).
+The `-h, --help`_ option can be applied specifically to each subcommand or to the  ``ebooktools.py`` script (when called without the subcommand).
 Thus when you want the help message for a specific subcommand, you do:

 .. code-block:: terminal